whtdrgn101/dbtdemo/README.md

 ### Overview
 This project works through a series of DBT concepts and acts as a test-bed for learning how to work with DBT for building ETL jobs differently.
 It starts with a simple PostgreSQL database which can be created by running the SQL scripts contained in the `source` folder.

-From there, the basic DBT command of:
-- `dbt run`

 ### Notes:
 - Database Setup:
     - Install Postgres >= v14